MicrosoftDocs/well-architected/well-architected/security/monitor-threats.md

 To facilitate this tracking, code should be **instrumented via structured logging**.
 Doing so enables easy and uniform querying and filtering of the logs.

 > [!IMPORTANT]
 > You need to enforce responsible logging to maintain the confidentiality and integrity of your system.
 Secrets and sensitive data must not appear in logs.
-Be aware of leaking PII data, GDPR, and other compliance requirements when you capture this log data.
+Be aware of leaking personal data and other compliance requirements when you capture this log data.

 ##### Identity and access monitoring